influxdata/telegraf/plugins/inputs/bind/README.md

 ### JSON Statistics Channel

 JSON statistics schema version 1 (BIND 9.10+) is supported.
-As of writing, most distros do not currently enable support for JSON statistics in their BIND packages.
+As of writing, some distros still do not enable support for JSON statistics in their BIND packages.

 ### Configuration: